CovertLab/wcEcoli/docs/misc/add_new_gene.md

 ---
 <b>Variants </b><br>

-# TODO: add media condition info
 * New Gene (Expression, Translation Efficiency, and Induction/Knockout)
   * `models/ecoli/variants/new_gene.py`
-  * Variant index specifies both the factor to multiply the expression level of all new genes by and the value to use for translation efficiency for all new genes.
+  * Variant index specifies media condition, factor to multiply the expression level of all new genes by, and the value to use for translation efficiency for all new genes.
 User must provide a list of the new gene expression factors and the translation efficiency values, and all pairs